-BMI View: We reiterate our view that the Iranian construction industry will pick up momentum in the short-to-medium term, with growth forecast to average 3.6% over the next five years.
-While this is highly dependent upon the outcome from negotiations with the West over the nuclear programme, the market is already showing signs of recovery and interest from international firms is on the rise.
+We are more optimistic from 2016 onwards as we expect the price of oil to stabilise and the Iranian economy to gradually readjust to the new environment.
+As such, we forecast an average of 3.4% construction industry real growth over the next five years (2016-2020).
+While this is highly dependent upon the outcome of negotiations with the West over Iran's nuclear programme, the market has strong potential and interest from international firms is on the rise.